-Transcripts and Credits
+Transcripts and Credits for Veterans

 Veterans may be able to receive FDU credit for military educational experiences.
 FDU uses the American Council on Education (ACE) Credit Recommendations to help award credits for these experiences.
 Each academic program at FDU makes independent judgments about military educational transcripts and college transcripts.
 The number of credits awarded will vary depending upon your specific educational experiences and your choice of major.
 So, for example, the Bachelor of Arts in Individualized Studies will usually award the greatest number of credits, while programs in engineering or science might award fewer.
 Please ask a Veterans Education Counselor if you have any questions about transcripts, the transcript evaluation process, or the FDU policy statement.